-Student wellbeing is vital for student sucess.
+Student wellbeing is vital for student success.
 Children who are confident and happy and who feel safe and secure at school, are more likely to succeed and achieve.

 Student wellbeing can be further understood from this definition:

-Good Shepherd conducts two surveys a year.
-(Term 2 and 4).
-The survey is a series of statements which the students need to state their thoughts.
+Good Shepherd conducts two surveys a year, usually in term two and term four.
+The survey is a series of statements which require the students to state their thoughts.

 Here is a snapshot of the 2018 survey: